Ariana Madix Speaks Out After Being MIA During The ‘Vanderpump Rules’ Cast’s Trip To Paris

 In addition to Madix and Sandoval’s home purchase, Maloney and her husband, Tom Schwartz, recently bought a home, as did Scheana Marie, and Cartwright and her fiancé, Jax Taylor.

-While the start of production on the eighth season of Vanderpump Rules has not yet been confirmed, many have believed this recent girls trip could be the start of the new episodes.
+While the start of production on the eighth season of Vanderpump Rules has not yet been confirmed, many have believed this recent girls’ trip could be the start of the new episodes.
 After all, filming typically begins in May of each year and with so many cast members in the same place at the same time, the shoe seems to fit.

-To see more of Madix and her co-stars, don’t miss the three-part Vanderpump Rules Season 7 premiere, which begins airing tonight, May 6 at 9 p.m. on Bravo TV.
+To see more of Madix and her co-stars, don’t miss the three-part Vanderpump Rules Season 7 reunion special, which begins airing tonight, May 6 at 9 p.m. on Bravo TV.